card

 Day 6.
 Buddhist Monastery Ruins

-After breakfast, we will go north to the famed Ongi Buddhist monastery ruins.
+We are going north as of right now.
+We spend the night at a location where the monastery ruins of Ongi are situated because the route is too far to cover in a single day.
 The Ongi Temple, founded in 1600, was formerly the world's largest Buddhist institution, with four different colleges situated on the banks of the River Ongi.
 Today, the damaged temples serve as a disturbing reminder of the 1939 anti-religious purges.
 We will travel back in time to explore when the monastery remained.
 Accommodation: gercamp.
 Meals: B, L, and D.

 Day 7.
 Karakorum/Monastery Erdene Zuu